lionel87/fast-tree-builder/README.md

 ##### One of:

-- `parentId`: A key or function returning the parent ID of the item.
+- `parentId`: A key or function that access the parent ID of the item.
-- `childIds`: A key or function returning an iterable of child IDs for the item.
+- `childIds`: A key or function that access an iterable of child IDs for the item.

 ##### Optional